 Some examples of passive behavior would include the following.
-You might say things like "Whatever you want is alright with me" or "It doesn't really matter to me."
-You may nod and smile even when you don't agree with what someone else is saying to you.
+You might say things like "Whatever you want is alright" or "It doesn't really matter to me."
+You may nod and smile even when you don't agree with what someone is saying to you.
 You might agree to do something even if it is a significant inconvenience for you.
 Or you may communicate to others both verbally and non-verbally that you are weak, timid, inferior, and that what you think, feel, want, or need does not really matter (to you or anyone else).
 For angry people, being passive has the potential to build an enormous reservoir of resentment and frustration within you, which sets the stage for becoming explosive and aggressive at some later time.

 The final style, which is generally very difficult for angry people to develop and use, is called being ASSERTIVE.
 Being assertive is an honest, direct, and respectful expression of your thoughts, feelings, wants, and needs in a way that does not disregard the rights of others.
 The "bottom line" messages are "I count and so do you" or "We both count."
-Being assertive is looking inside yourself, figuring out what "your truth" (NOT "the truth") is, and then taking the risk to become vulnerable and share what you are experiencing at that point with others in your life.
-This certainly involves sharing your anger but it also includes sharing the many other feelings that your anger often covers and hides from you.
-This process has the potential to build your self-esteem ,self-respect, and self-confidence and greatly increases the likelihood that you will experience understanding and genuine emotional closeness in your relationships with others.
+Being assertive is looking inside yourself, figuring out what "your truth" (NOT "the truth") is, and then taking the risk to become vulnerable and share what you are experiencing with others in your life.
+This certainly involves sharing your anger but it also includes sharing the many other feelings that your anger often hides from you.
+This process has the potential to build your self-esteem self-respect, and self-confidence and greatly increases the likelihood that you will experience understanding and emotional closeness in your relationships.

-Being assertive is behaving in ways that demonstrate your strength, stand up for your legitimate personal rights, and give "voice" to your own unique perspective.
-But it is doing this without the expectation that the other person will "back down," agree with you, or do whatever you want them to do (which is just the expectation that if you communicate your thoughts and feelings the "right" way that you will then be able to control the people around you).
+Being assertive is behaving in ways that demonstrate your strength, stand up for your legitimate personal rights, and give voice to your own perspective.
+But it is doing this without the expectation that the other person will "back down," agree with you, or do what you want them to do (which is just the expectation that if you communicate the "right" way that you will then be able to control the people around you).
 The real goal of being assertive is clear communication, not necessarily getting what you want.
-When you are assertive, it is as if you "open a door" and invite others to join you in a potentially constructive dialogue.
-This may lead to an effective resolution or it may not.
-But, in the end, even if it does not, you are still the one who is responsible for deciding how to best take care of yourself if the issue or concern arises again in the future.
-The important part of this is that you have been honest and open and let others know who you are and how you view and experience your world.
+When you are assertive, it is as if you "open a door" and invite others to join you in a constructive dialogue.
+This may lead to a resolution or it may not.
+In the end, even if it does not, you are still the one who is responsible for deciding how to best take care of yourself if the issue or concern arises again in the future.

+The important part of this is that you have been honest and open and let others know who you are and how you experience your world.